AmrMomtaz/Weather-Stations-Monitoring/README.md

 Important notes:
 * The gRPC server runs on its default port 6565 (Can be changed in the source code).
-* Both the "weather data service" and the "weather station" use the same exact protobuf schema.
+* Both the "weather data service" and the "weather station" use the same exact protobuf schema (located in the project's resources).
 * This service only fetches the response and sends it back to the station after parsing it to match the protobuf schema.
 It doesn't modify any data from the received API response.

 To build the jar, go to the project's directory and run ```mvn clean package``` and it will be build in the target dicrectory with name _WeatherDataService-1.0-SNAPSHOT-jar-with-dependencies.jar_.